AXERA-TECH/bevformer/bevformer_onnx_export/README.md

 4. Runs ONNX inference to generate `bev_embed` (which becomes `prev_bev` for the next frame)
 5. Saves all inputs as `.npy` files for quantization

-**Data Validation**: You can use the `prepare_calibration_data.sh` script to validate your extracted data.
-The script will check data integrity, verify file structures, and ensure all required files are present before proceeding with quantization data preparation.

 ## Prepare Calibration Dataset

 The calibration dataset is a small subset of quantization data used for model quantization.